-As noted above, traditional buildings in West Oxfordshire have certain characteristics which mean modern methods of insulation may be impracticable or inappropriate.
-The following notes on forms of insulation and methods of installation summarise key issues that home owners should consider when instructing contractors or briefing professional advisers; they are not intended to be definitive advice for any specific circumstance.
-It should be noted that some of the works detailed below, in particular those affecting thermal elements, may require approval under The Building Regulations.
+As noted above, traditional buildings in West Oxfordshire have certain characteristics which mean modern methods of insulation may be impractical or inappropriate.
+The following notes on forms of insulation and methods of installation summarise key issues that home-owners should consider when instructing contractors or briefing professional advisers.
+They are not intended to be definitive advice for any specific circumstance.